MDU-PHL/arbow/README.md

   -mm, --max-missing INTEGER    Remove sites with 'mm' missing sites or more
                                 [default: 20]

+  -x, --major-allele-freq FLOAT  If major allele frequency is equal or larger
+                                 than consider the site constant.  [default:
+                                 0.99]

   -o, --out-var-aln TEXT        Filename for alignment of variable sites.
                                 [default: aln-2020-04-07-150443.aln]